Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 🚌 Bus 701 – Coastal East

-Another east coast route, with more frequent local stops.
+Another East Coast route, with more frequent local stops.

 Popular for Seongsan Ilchulbong and the surrounding areas.